All Episodes

 He's gone.

-He's he's out of here.
+He's out of here.

-Uh despite the evidence that this doesn't work, this doesn't work.
+Despite the evidence that this doesn't work, this doesn't work.

-No, no, no, you just need to pin it on Bush even harder.
+James Carville is arguing in the Financial Times today: no, no, no, you just need to pin it on Bush even harder.

 They were still booing all the way through my act.

-That's basically the Obama James Carville line.
+That's basically the Obama-James Carville line.

 They're still booing the other guy all the way through my act.

-Oh, I'll never stop fighting for you.
+But at the moment, he's doing this thing, I'll never stop fighting for you.

-Oh, I'll never I don't care!
+I'll never, I don't care.

 I don't care if you just want to lie down and not have me getting in your face and fighting for you.